The term connective tissue was introduced in 1830 by Johannes Peter Muller. The tissue was already recognized as a distinct class in the 18th century

 - Matrix: It occurs in lamellae in the form of layers. it is of three types: Haversian lamellae, concentric lamellae, and interstitial lamellae.
 False irregular space lacunae occur in the matrix; these lacunae are occupied by flat bone cells or osteocytes.

 - Endosteum: It is located outer to the bone marrow cavity, consists of osteoblast. the osteoblast is bone-forming cells, that secret ossein protein in the matrix.

 - Bone marrow: The soft fatty tissue, classified into two types:

 - Red bone marrow: red due to the presence of RBCs

 - Yellow bone marrow: Yellow due to the presence of adipocytes.

-Vascular connective tissues are specialized, which circulate through the cardiovascular system.
-It is differentiated as blood and lymph.
+Vascular connective tissues are specialized and circulate through the cardiovascular system.
+It is differentiated into blood and lymph.

 - Blood: Blood is a fluid connective tissue containing plasma, red blood cells (RBC), white blood cells (WBC), and platelets.